 During 1985–2013, 58 confirmed and 150 possible cases of occupationally acquired HIV infection among HCWs were reported to the CDC; since 1999, only one confirmed case (a laboratory technician sustaining a needle puncture while working with a live HIV culture in 2008) has been reported (Division of HIV/AIDS Prevention, National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention, CDC, unpublished data, 2014).
 The CDC advises that “Occupational exposure to bloodborne pathogens from needlesticks and other sharps injuries is a serious problem, resulting in approximately 385,000 needlesticks and other sharps-related injuries to hospital-based HCWs each year.
 Similar injuries occur in other healthcare settings, such as nursing homes, clinics, emergency care services and private homes.
 Sharps injuries are primarily associated with occupational transmission of Hepatitis B virus (HBV), Hepatitis C virus (HCV) and human immunodeficiency virus (HIV), but they have been implicated in the transmission of more than 20 other pathogens.”

-To address the lack of a current national database of sharps injuries, in 2012, AOHP developed a sharps injury survey for its membership.
+To address the lack of a national database of sharps injuries, in 2012, AOHP developed a sharps injury survey for its membership.
 The survey, EXPO-S.T.O.P., was first distributed to the AOHP membership in early 2013 and then annually since that time, with ongoing analysis of the annual survey data.
-The survey will continue to be distributed annually to the AOHP membership to gather sharps injury data from the workplaces of AOHP members across the nation and beyond.
-In addition, AOHP will continue its collaboration with NIOSH in the development of the Occupational Health and Safety Network (OHSN) module related to bloodborne exposures.
+The survey will continue to be distributed annually to the AOHP membership to gather sharps injury data from the workplaces of AOHP members across the nation.
+Best practices in EXPO-S.T.O.P. facilities with low significant exposures will be shared with members and non-members alike in an effort to decrease significant exposures to blood/body fluids across the globe.
+In addition, AOHP will continue its collaboration with NIOSH’s OHSN module related to bloodborne exposures.

 Safe Patient Handling